centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 ## Installing our Module

-The `HEXONET` Module that is shipped with WHMCS is maintained by the WHMCS Core Team and as Change Request took to long, we decided to work on our own Module Version.
+The `HEXONET` Module that is shipped with WHMCS is maintained by the WHMCS Core Team and as Pull Requests took to long, we decided to work on our own Module Version.
 We highly recommend downloading and installing our white label module `HEXONET/ispapi` which is our maintained version and providing you latest features and patches.
 Available for download [here](//github.com/hexonet/whmcs-ispapi-registrar/raw/master/whmcs-ispapi-registrar-latest.zip).

+- When upgrading: Backup your current module version (folder `modules/registrars/ispapi`) and then delete that folder
 - Download the ZIP archive and extract it to your HDD
-- Copy the contents of folder e.g. `modules/registrars` to the appropriate/matching folder of your WHMCS instance `modules/registrars`.
+- Copy the folder `modules` into the root directory of your WHMCS instance

-For non-technicians the above step covers in detail:

-1. Navigate to the extracted folder of that zip archive.
-Go into that folder.
-2. Below that sub folder, you again find a sub folder named `modules`.
-Go into that folder.
-3. Below that sub folder, you again find a sub folder named `registrars`.
-Go into that folder.
-4. Here you'll find a subfolder named `ispapi`.
-Copy that folder with all its contents into the sub folder `/modules/registrars` of your WHMCS installation.
+- If you want to use our Transliteration, please copy the folder `includes` into the root directory of your WHMCS instance.
+Our Transliteration just cares about replacing Greek characters with Greeklish ones in contact data and replacing HTML Entities with their related character pendant.
+- Copy the folder `lang` into the root directory of your WHMCS instance.
+First check if you have language override files there already in place and if our files would override them.
+If so, please merge our translations into the existing files.

 For cPanel users: Use [this video](//www.youtube.com/watch?v=SNtldWg_0gY) on how to upload and extract a ZIP archive using your cPanel.
 Use [this video](//www.youtube.com/watch?v=T7OYIOwyWvU) on how to find the `public_html` folder in your cPanel.
 In there you'll find a subfolder `gwcorp` or `whmcs` containing again a subfolder `modules` and then the subfolder `registrars`.
 Please copy the above mentioned folder of our zip archive into that folder.